-- Do not plug the IEEE 1394 bracket (2x5-pin) cable into the USB 2.0/1.1 header. - Prior to installing the USB bracket, be sure to turn off your computer and unplug the power cord from the power outlet to prevent damage to the USB bracket.
+- Only the USB ports routed to the F_U32_1 connector support USB TurboCharger.
+Enabling this function requires software support.
+The maximum power output of this connector may vary depending on the power management mechanism for the USB cable and charging device used.
+For more information on USB TurboCharger, refer to the instructions in Chapter 5, "Unique Features." - Do not plug the IEEE 1394 bracket (2x5-pin) cable into the USB 2.0/1.1 header. - Prior to installing the USB bracket, be sure to turn off your computer and unplug the power cord from the power outlet to prevent damage to the USB bracket.

-21) TPM (Trusted Platform Module Header)
+20) TPM (Trusted Platform Module Header)